![]() | ||||||||||||||||||||||||||

 Employment Law Listing - It's funny where you find some of the best study material.
 This is a great listing of the different Employment Laws, Policies, and Acts.

-Some of this won't apply since it was written for a charter school, but much of it does.
+Some of this won't apply to what you'll see on the Human Resource Management DSST as it was written for a charter school, but much of it does.
 I'd read all of pages 1 through 13.
 Even the portion that deals with appraisals, disputes, and terminations will give you valuable HR knowledge that you may be tested on.

 OSHA and Workplace Safety - Go through this page and hit the highlights of the 1970 OSH Act.